ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ---

 # Tl;Dr
-Awk is awesome; HPC too.
+Awk to process science publications data; HPC parallel scripting to parallelize Awk calls.
+Fast and scalable solutions on a fat machine.

 # Introduction

-Presenting my solution to a Data Challenge organized at work.
-I address the challenge by combining the simplicity of the classic Linux tools with the power of a modern scalable HPC parallel scripting solution.
+Presenting the solution I did in 2018 to a Data Challenge organized at [work](https://smc-datachallenge.ornl.gov/challenges-2018/).
+I solve Scientific Pub Mining (no. 4) challenge by combining classic Linux tools with a modern scalable HPC parallel scripting solution.

 Find more at [github](https://github.com/ketancmaheshwari/SMC18).
 The source code for the core solutions are in `src/prob*.awk`.
 The source code for the HPC parallelization of the core solutions are in `src/runprob*.swift`.
 Results are in the `results` directory.